Skip to content

 AROUND SLOVENIA – Caves

-The world-renowned Postojna Caves include the largest Karst cave in Slovenia.
-5km of stalactites and stalagmites can be toured on board a small train.
+You have not truly experienced Slovenia until you visit its subterranean splendour.
+Stunning underground caves, including the world-renowned Postojna Cave, the largest Karst cave in Slovenia.
+5km of stalactites and stalagmites can be toured on board a small train (taking 1.5 hours) marvelling at the sculptural rock formations, magical stalactites and stalagmites, underground halls and strange animals, the most famous and unique one being the Olms (Proteus anguinus) once thought to be baby dragons.
 Skojcan caves are a World Natural Heritage site – a spectacular underground world of gigantic dripstones, a subterranean river’s rapids, and tiny little lakes.
+Home to the deepest and largest underground canyon in the world.
+A maze of underground galleries, a guided tour will take between 2.5 to 3 hours.

 AROUND SLOVENIA – Lakes